 Myths and legends

-Folklore is bred into Guernsey, and its history has been shaped by the presence of fairies, witches, werewolves and other supernatural beings.
-It’s not hard to see why either, since for most Guernsey residents these are not just legends, but ways of life.
-One particular spot is known as Le Variouf – the werewolf – named after the furred beasts that were said to roam the streets at night, though others insist that it was a legend spread by smugglers to hide their nightly activities.
+Folklore is bred into Guernsey, and its history shaped by the presence of fairies, witches, werewolves and other supernatural beings.
+It is not hard to see why either, since for most Guernsey residents these are not just legends, but ways of life.
+One particular spot is known as Le Variouf – the werewolf – named after the furred beasts that were said to roam the streets at night, although others insist that it was a legend spread by smugglers to hide their nightly activities.

-If you’re feeling a little more adventurous, a trip to the unsettling Lihou Island may be for you.
-Accessible only by a causeway when the tide is low, it’s home to an ancient, ruined pagan priory, and is a protected area thanks to the seabirds that nest there.
-Many legends swirl around the island, and tales of dark magic and devil worship were fuelled by the discovery of 15 skeletons underneath the priory, as well as evidence of a mysterious cult.
+If you’re feeling a little more adventurous, a trip to Lihou Island may be for you.
+Accessible only by a causeway when the tide is low, it is home to an ancient, ruined pagan priory, and is a protected area thanks to the seabirds that nest there.
+Many legends swirl around Lihou, and tales of dark magic and devil worship were fuelled by the discovery of 15 skeletons underneath the priory, as well as evidence of a mysterious cult.

-A must-see is the Little Chapel, a charming creation of the Benedictine monk, Brother Deodat.
-He re-created a scale model of the Basilica at Lourdes and painstakingly encrusted it in thousands of pebbles, seashells and colourful pieces of broken china.
+A must-see is the Little Chapel, a charming creation of the Benedictine monk, Brother Deodat Antoine.
+He re-created a scale model of Our Lady of Lourdes in Massabielle and painstakingly encrusted it in thousands of pebbles, seashells and colourful pieces of broken china.
 Inside, there is only space for a priest and perhaps five people, making it one of the smallest functioning chapels in the world.

 ‘Bean jar’ is a deliciously more-ish bean stew that you shouldn’t even think about leaving Guernsey without sampling.
 ‘Gâche’ – pronounced ‘gosh’ – is the island’s famous fruit loaf, traditionally eaten smothered with rich golden Guernsey butter, and just in case your sweet tooth isn’t truly satisfied, Gâche melee is an alluringly thick local apple cake that comes hot with a dollop of cinnamon ice-cream.
 Oh, and don’t forget to grab a big bowl of moules – mussels – while you’re here, as they’re some of the freshest you’ll find anywhere.

-Alternatively, plan your trip to coincide with Tennerfest, an island-wide, six-week-long food extravaganza.
-Every October more than 50 of the island’s restaurants compete to come up with the best fixed-price menus that they can put together.
-It’s the perfect time to experience fresh dishes from the island’s top chefs.
+Alternatively, plan your trip to coincide with Tennerfest in every October, an island-wide, six-week-long food extravaganza.
+During this time, more than 50 of the island’s restaurants compete to come up with the best fixed-price menus that they can put together.
+It is the perfect time to experience fresh dishes from the island’s top chefs.

 Take a day out to pop across to neighbouring Sark or Herm by boat.
 Both islands are only a short distance away, and share a long and mysterious history thanks to the pirates that inhabited the otherwise abandoned land.
 Like modern-day sirens, they used lights to lure sailors onto the rocks, plundering the shipwrecks.
 Even today, the islands hold an air of haunting mystery, only accentuated by the Neolithic structures and unspoilt wilderness that covers them.